thheller/zview/README.md

 This is zview, a Template Engine for Erlang (at least it will be sometime in the future).

-Its in early alpha and not recommended for use (Half of the Stuff doesnt work yet).
+Its in early alpha and not recommended for use (half of the Stuff doesnt work yet).

 It started out as a fork of erlydtl since I wanted to address some of the issue I had with it.
 Turned out that changing those was way more work than expected and would have